Facebook Pixel

 US applicants holding US citizenships

-US Students may be eligible through their institution for a Foreign Language Area Studies (FLAS) Fellowship .
-To learn whether you are eligible for a FLAS fellowship please check on the FLAS website or check with your area or language studies department at your institution.
+US Students may be eligible through their institution for a Foreign Language Area Studies (FLAS) Fellowship to help cover travel and other expenses relating to the course.
+To learn whether you are eligible for a FLAS fellowship, please check on the FLAS website or check with your area or language studies department at your institution.

-Non-US participants are eligible to apply for our program, however, if selected, you will be required to pay a portion of the tuition fee.
-For detailed information regarding the fee, please email to [email protected] prior to submitting your application.
+Non-US participants are eligible to apply for our program; however, if selected, you will be required to pay a portion of the tuition fee.
+For detailed information regarding the fee, please email [email protected] prior to submitting your application.

-For the latest updates on the Covid-19 and travel requirements in Cambodia please consult one or more of the following:
+For the latest updates on COVID-19 and travel requirements in Cambodia, please consult one or more of the following:

 Eligibility (For US applicants)